TrezorHannes/vps-lnbits/README.md

    - [ ] make an account on DuckDNS with GH or Email
    - [ ] add 1 of 5 free subdomains, eg. paymeinsats
    - [ ] point this domain to your `VPS Public IP: 207.154.241.101`
-   - [ ] Make a note of your Token
+   - [ ] Make a note of your Token in case you chose nginx as webserver below

-Keep the site open, we'll need it if you follow the nginx-config below.
-Now what's new, you can chose either Caddy or Nginx as webserver install.
-The former is way simpler, but in case you're more familiar with Nginx, go for the latter.
-But you have to chose one.
-Expand below and ignore the other.
+In this guide, you can chose either Caddy or Nginx as webserver install.
+The former is way simpler, but in case you're more familiar with Nginx, go for the latter:

 #### 🆕 VPS: Caddy web server
 <details><summary>Click here to expand the web-server setup with Caddy as a web server</summary>